stonerl/nova-prettier-extension/prettier.novaextension/HELP.md

 - Ignoring Files
 - Working with Remote Files
 - Troubleshooting
-  - Formatting not working?
+  - Formatting not Working
   - Resetting the Extension
+  - Custom Prettier Forks
+  - Prettier-Eslint (Not Supported)

 ## General

 Prettier⁺ includes a **built-in version of Prettier** with support for common plugins like `prettier-plugin-php`, `prettier-plugin-xml`, `prettier-plugin-sql`, and more.

 This bundled version is the **default** and recommended way to use Prettier⁺.

 ### Prettier Module Resolution